xvnvdu/arch_dotfiles/README.md

 ## <span style="color: #eb497f">Quick Note</span>

 This is my simple minimalistic Hyprland config.
 Many features are still yet to be realized.
-Definitely gonna try using and customizing few more programs like Wlogout and Hyprlock, also thinking of switching Swaybg over Hyprpaper.
+Definitely gonna try using and customizing few more programs like Wlogout, also thinking of switching Swaybg over Hyprpaper.
 Also wanna add more color/theme variations, using something pywall-like.

 Speaking of wireless network connection or bluetooth, there is no UI-based solution yet, so this should be done manualy via terminal:</mark>